grscheller/dotfiles/README.md

   * if not found, sources `~/.profile`
 * Other POSIX shells first source `/etc/profile`
 * Other POSIX shells then source `~/.profile`
-* Other POSIX shells source `$ENV` if it exists in the environment and as a file
+* Other POSIX shells source `$ENV` if it exists both in environment and as file

 ### Non-login interactive shells and non-interactive shells